nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Getting Started

-1. Ensure you have **Java 11** or above installed in your computer.
-If not, don't worry!
-Click
+1. Ensure you have **Java 11** or above installed on your computer.
+If not, follow the
-   <a href="https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html" target="_blank">here</a>
+   <a href="https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html" target="_blank">Java Installation Guide</a>
    for further instructions on how to download and install **Java 11**.

-2. Download the latest version of `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp/releases).
+2. Download the latest version of `truthtable.jar` from [our "Releases" page](https://github.com/AY2223S1-CS2103T-W13-4/tp/releases).
    The file can be located under the "Assets" section of the page as seen in the image below.
    ![TruthTable Download Location](images/DownloadLocation.png)